temporalio/documentation/docs/application-development/foundations.md

 ### Workflow parameters

 Temporal Workflows may have any number of custom parameters.
-However, it is strongly recommended that objects are used as parameters, so that the object's individual fields may be altered without breaking the signature of the Workflow.
+However, we stronglyrecommended that objects are used as parameters, so that the object's individual fields may be altered without breaking the signature of the Workflow.
 All Workflow Definition parameters must be serializable.

 <Tabs